pekkis/hardcore-react-training/docs/index.md

 [React](https://reactjs.org/) is a JavaScript library for building user interfaces, invented by Facebook.
 When I discovered React back in 2014, I got hooked super fast.
 It immediately became obvious to me that React would seriously disrupt the webdev scene, and I began to learn the library and preach it's joys to everyone who would listen.

 The wisdom of hindsight prove me right.
-In the 2020s, React is everywhere, and I still believe it's for the benefit of mankind.
+In the 2020s, React is everywhere, and I believe it's for the benefit of mankind.
 You shouldn’t of course fall in love with technology, tech is a tool and one should always keep a sceptical eye out for new disruptions, but all in all, React has so far proven to be sustainable.

 ### Pekkis